-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the local governing committee must consider any representations made by parents/ the pupil However, it is not required to arrange a meeting with parents and it cannot direct the Headteacher to reinstate the pupil.
+Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the local governing committee must consider any representations made by parents.
+However, it is not required to arrange a meeting with parents and it cannot direct the Headteacher to reinstate the pupil.

-Where the pupil has been suspended for more than 5 days, but not more than 15 school days, in a single term, and the parents make representations to the board, [the Local Governing Committee/name of committee of the Local Governing Committee] will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
+Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the board, [the Local Governing Committee/name of committee] will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
 If the parents do not make representations, the board is not required to meet and it cannot direct the Headteacher to reinstate the pupil.